necst/Hpps24-fpga2aie/README.md

 This project presents a hardware-accelerated solution leveraging the AI Engine of the ACAP Versal VCK5000 for efficient entropy computation using joint and marginal histograms of two digital images.
 Our approach focuses on extensive parallelization across multiple tiles and SIMD operations, enhancing performance significantly.

 Key highlights of this work include:
-- **Novel Vectorized Logarithm Implementation**: We introduce a new vectorized base-two logarithm function, absent in the current AIE API, which outperforms the Arm® Cortex®-A72 CPU and the existing AIE API logarithm implementation.
+- **Novel Vectorized Logarithm Implementation**: We introduce a new vectorized base-two logarithm function, absent in the current AIE API, which outperforms the Intel i7-4770 CPU and the existing AIE API logarithm implementation.
 This new function achieves a $1.49\times$ speedup with minimal error margins for values in the range $[0, 100]$.
 - **Performance Evaluation**: Through three different graph implementations of the AIE, we observe substantial speedups in entropy computation for MI, particularly with parallelized kernels, achieving a $9.71\times$ improvement.
 - **Broader Applications**: While focused on image registration, our method has potential applications in other areas requiring efficient MI computation, such as feature selection and cryptanalysis.